shatakratu/bash-backup-script/README.md

 The script uses `jq` to read the config file, so ensure `jq` is installed.

 Each folder is saved as a `.tar.gz` archive with a timestamp.
-You can configure multiple backup tasks in the JSON file.

 ## Usage